Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/README.md

 What are the values being plotted here?
 How should they be interpreted?

+### Count summary measures:

+RPKM, FPKM, CPM & Model Based:
+- RPKM - Reads per kilobase per million mapped reads (single-end data)
+- FPKM - Fragments per kilobase per million mapped reads (paired-end data)
+- CPM –  Counts per million
+- TPM - Transcripts per million
+- Model based - original read counts are not themselves transformed, but rather correction factors are used in the DE model itself.

+How do you calculate TPM?

+TPM is generally considered more robust than FPKM.

+RPKM, FPKM, and CPM/TPM correct counts for individual gene length.
+This is critical to do when comparing expression levels betwen genes in the same sample, as one gene may have 10x more expression than another simply because it has more exons and is longer, so inherently accumulates more reads during sequencing.

+While these are useful summary measures, approaches that normalize for gene length are not well-suited to differential expression analysis, and can introduce bias into the analysis.
+Conceptually, when testing a gene for differential expression, it is assumed the gene is the same length in all samples, so there is no need for length normalization (caveat: differentially expressed transcripts will be missed by making this assumption).

 ### Differential expression analysis

 Now we can run the differential expression analysis: